MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-basic-actions.md

 # [Portal](#tab/azure-portal2)

 Using the [Azure portal](https://portal.azure.com), find your SQL database resource.
-Once you have selected your SQL database resource, go to the **Transparent data encryption (preview)** menu under the **Security** settings.
+Once you have selected your SQL database resource, go to the **Transparent Data Encryption** tab of the **Data Encryption** menu under the **Security** settings.
 If the database has lost access to the Azure Key Vault, a **Revalidate key** button will appear, and you'll have the option to revalidate the existing key by selecting **Retry existing key**, or another key by selecting **Select backup key**.

 # [Azure CLI](#tab/azure-cli2)